viperleed/viperleed/doc/content/basics/tensor_leed.rst

 ..
 [1] There are exceptions, in which the same LEED pattern can result.
 For example, on an fcc(111) surface, a (:math:`2\times2`) reconstruction and a (:math:`1\times2`) with domains would give the same qualitative pattern.
-..
-[2] For details on the algorithm used in TensErLEED, see ref. :cite:p:`kottckeNewApproachAutomated1997`.